What is Sounds-Write?

 At St Bede’s, we use the Rising Stars, Cracking Comprehension scheme to teach reading comprehension.
 During discrete lessons, children are taught the reading skills and strategies needed to explain their understanding of a wide range of texts.

 The Cracking Comprehension programme incorporates whole class teaching using an interactive teaching text, listening comprehension questions, group and class discussion text (with the teacher modelling the process of reading the text, zapping the question, searching the text and cracking the answer), and an independent task.
 Within each unit, there is a teaching text and a practice text.
-In the lesson following completion of the teaching text, pupils complete a practice text allowing them to independently practise the processes and strategies taught.
+In the lesson following completion of the teaching text, pupils complete a practice text allowing them to independently practice the processes and strategies taught.
 Children self/peer mark as the model answers are shared with the class, with the teacher monitoring progress.

 Within the teaching notes of each unit, Cracking Comprehension identifies the relevant national curriculum content domain being assessed through each question, allowing the teacher to target specific skills.